SimenB/schoolstuff/random-stuffz/documents/IntelliJ_Productivity_and_Key-bindings.md

-#Productivity, Key-bindings and other awesomeness for IntelliJ IDEA
+﻿#Productivity, Key-bindings and other awesomeness for IntelliJ IDEA
 ###by Simen Bekkhus
 ######Very much a work in progress - Please send me a message, or better yet, a Pull Request, if you know of more!